School groups as large as 64 students (two classes) may now enjoy a full day of immersive STEM programming featuring three exciting programs:

 Galaxies in Motion(grades 6-8) Join us as we work our way from the center of the solar system out to the fringes of known space.
 Along the way, we’ll encounter a variety of celestial objects that scientists are gathering information about every day.
 Students will see Earth as part of the Milky Way and find out what makes our galaxy alike and different from other galaxies in our universe.

 Moon Magic (grades 5-8) Explore our nearest neighbor, the Moon, and discover what causes its phases and lunar and solar eclipses.
-Hear about past, present and planned missions to the moon and its orbital field, including the first manned mission in 1969.
+Learn about past, present and planned missions to the moon and its orbital field, including the first human exploration mission in 1969.

 Patterns in the [Night] Sky(grades 5-8) Observe the night sky through the traditional lens of constellations, the associated stories and their origins.
 Then, we’ll shift focus to the movement of these patterns over time, as well as the reasons for the seasons and moon phases.

-Solar System Tour(grades 5-8) Discover the solar system by experiencing spots and flares, swirling storms, rings, multitudes of moons and foreign worlds.
+Solar System Tour(grades 5-8) Discover the solar system by experiencing sunspots and solar flares, swirling storms, rings, multitudes of moons and foreign worlds.
 Students will learn about solar system missions from the past to the future, and mankind’s exploration effects on the solar system.

 Planetarium Sessions and the CDE Earth Space Science Science Standards